Complications of Acute Otitis Media

 Who to admit

-Admit anyone you suspect of having a complication of AOM
+Admit anyone you suspect of having mastoiditis, petrositis or any intracranial complication of AOM.

 Assessment & recognition

-- Facial Palsy – AOM and a facial palsy without sparing of frontalis.
+Facial Palsy – AOM and a facial palsy without sparing of frontalis.
 Record the grade of palsy on the House-Brackmann scale, especially commenting on eye closure.
 This is usually due to a dehiscent facial nerve canal in the middle ear allowing the infection to affect the nerve itself.
-Patients usually recover well.
+Patients usually recover well when the infection has resolved.

-- Petrositis – Infection spreading to the apex of the petrous temporal bone.
-There is sepsis and there are usually signs of mastoiditis.
-There is a triad of symptoms known as Gradenigo's Syndrome: otorrhoea, pain deep inside the ear and eye (cranial nerve V1 distribution) and ipsilateral lateral rectus palsy (cranial nerve VI).
+Petrositis – Infection spreading to the apex of the petrous temporal bone.
+There will be sepsis and signs and symptoms of mastoiditis.
+There is a triad of symptoms known as Gradenigo's Syndrome which entails: purulent otorrhoea, pain deep inside the ear and eye (cranial nerve V1 distribution) and ipsilateral lateral rectus palsy (cranial nerve VI).

 Immediate and overnight management